obutuz/Vote-Amercia/README.md

 Vote-Amercia
 ============

-Sms voting app built for the #ElectionClass primary election.
+SMS voting app built for the #ElectionClass primary election.

 Uses PHP, Twilio, and a little magic.